andylu-98/aim_vis/README.md

 		an array of float number is expected from the user input, the numbers can be separated by comma, return, space, or tab
 		* length/lengthIndex: int, the number of coordinates. note that this represent the number of coordinates and hence the actual number of input numbers will the twice the number specified here. if using length, this will be treated as the actual length value. if using lengthIndex, this will be treated as the an index of the pConstraints array, and the user input for parameter at this index will be used as the length

+the default value for different type of parameters

+	1. int: an integer number satisfying all constraints
+	2. float: a real number satisfying all constraints
+	3. string: the index in the value array provided
+	4. coordinates: an array of real numbers, seperated by comma

 > chart

 ```javascript